codezero-be/laravel-localized-routes/README.md

 > If a translation is not found, the original segment is used.

-## 🚏 Route Placeholders
+## 🚏 Route Parameters

-Placeholders are not translated via language files.
+Parameter placeholders are not translated via language files.
 These are values you would provide via the `route()` function.
-The `Lang::uri()` macro will skip any placeholder segment.
+The `Lang::uri()` macro will skip any parameter placeholder segment.

 If you have a model that uses a route key that is translated in the current locale, then you can still simply pass the model to the `route()` function to get translated URL's.

 An example...

-#### Given we have a model like this:
+**Given we have a model like this:**

 ```php
 class Post extends \Illuminate\Database\Eloquent\Model